-- Studies indicate that cupping has a therapeutic effect on individuals suffering from facial paralysis.
+- Studies indicate that it has a therapeutic effect on individuals suffering from facial paralysis.

-The treatment is also commonly used to treat varicose veins, fibromyalgia, hemophilia, anxiety, depression, allergies and asthma.
+The treatment also commonly treats varicose veins, fibromyalgia, hemophilia, anxiety, depression, allergies and asthma.
 If you’re based in New York and want to pursue cupping therapy in Bellerose NY, talk to our expert practitioners.

 Based on your condition and current treatment plan, we offer personalized holistic healing methods to ease your pain.
 We also offer acupuncture for anxiety Bellerose NY, physical therapy, Reiki treatment and holistic lifestyle coaching!